Circuit theory

 Example 2

-For comparison, using the formulas for the equivalent resistance:
+For comparison, using the formulas for equivalent resistance: